 The Family Survey sent out in early July 2020.
-Approximately 450 families to date have completed the survey, representing just under 800 students.
+Approximately 450 families completed the survey, representing just under 800 students.
 Five areas of need were identified after analyzing the survey results:

 - Virtual Learning Support

 - Mental Health Supports

 The survey also yielded a generous list of parents interested in serving the community by participating as Board Members for the newly forming non-profit.

 Jon Bauer, Member at Large